 - How secure and stable they stayed during head movement

 Our testers were given their own space and a limited number of headphones to test at a time (and yes — their own chairs).
 Participants included our product advisors, IT specialists, writers, designers, customer support specialists and more.
 Practically every department at Crutchfield was represented.

 We decided not to play any music.
 There was actually a bit of a debate on this, because obviously most people play music when they're wearing headphones.

-Crutchfield marketing analyst Britney tests "security and stability" by moving her head around and noting how well the headphones stay in place.
+Britney from Marketing tests "security and stability" by moving her head around and noting how well the headphones stay in place.

-“We really wanted to focus in on fit and feel as much as possible,” said George Wade, our Business Process Improvement Specialist who administered all the testing.
+“We really wanted to focus in on fit and feel as much as possible,” said George Wade, our business process specialist who administered all the testing.
 “We didn’t want sonic preferences influencing that.”

 Also of note: we tested wireless headphones without the cable.
 But we kept the cable on headphones that needed to be connected by wire.
 Even if the cable was detachable.